top of page

 First Class: USAFA Class of 1959

-This new facility stands as a testament to the leadership and vision of our very own Brad Hosmer, whose pioneering role among the First Class remains one of its most consequential distinctions.
+This new facility stands as a testament to the leadership and vision of our very own Brad Hosmer, whose pioneering role remains one of its most consequential distinctions.

 General Bradley C. Hosmer as a Class of 1959 Cadet